 St. Louis C.C. – 3rd – 213 yards

-The Eden at St. Louis was lengthened to 200+ yards and much like Shoreacres now plays truer to its original intention.
-The green at St. Louis’s 3rd is vicious.
-The severe slope from back to front and left to right makes finding the right side of the green and staying below the hole a necessity to make par or better.
+The Eden at SLCC was lengthened to 200+ yards and much like Shoreacres, now plays truer to how Macdonald intended.
+The green at St. Louis’s 3rd hole is vicious.
+A severe slope from back-to-front and left-to-right makes finding the right side of the green and staying below the hole a necessity.
 Any miss at the 3rd almost ensures a bogey or worse.

 The imposing tee shot at the 3rd hole at St. Louis C.C. - Photo Credit: Kyle Truax